Rick Gates testifies he and Manafort conspired to commit fraud, and he embezzled hundreds of thousands of dollars from Manafort

 After the jury was dismissed for the day, there were fireworks as U.S. District Court Judge T.S.
 Ellis III lit into Special Counsel Robert Mueller’s team, telling the prosecution to expedite its case against Manafort.

 During the back-and-forth, Ellis admonished the prosecutor for not looking at him while speaking.
-He also accused a prosecutor of spouting “B.S.”
+“Look at me!
+Don’t look down!”

+Andres responded that he was looking at a relevant document, but the exchange got more heated.
+“You looked down as if to say: that’s B.S.!”
+Ellis said.

 Gates' testimony is important for prosecutors: Ellis said in court last week they “can’t prove conspiracy” in the case unless prosecutors call Gates to the stand.